 Your medium voltage motor went down, and the shop is telling you that it needs rewinding.
 What is electric motor rewinding?
 How complicated is the process?
 You heard that you might need something called VPI instead of varnish dip -- is that true?
 If these are your questions, then here are your answers.

 Medium Voltage Motors

-Before we go any further, it would probably be wise to establish what is considered a medium voltage motor.
+Before we go any further, what is a medium voltage motor?
 Medium voltage motors are motors between 600 V and 7.2 kV, with the most common voltages being 2.3 kV, 4 kV, 4.16 kV, 6.6 kV, and 7.2 kV.
 These are usually form coil wound motors, and many times they are custom motors.
 That said, there are still plenty of standard medium voltage motors, and that includes most ANEMA motors (which are medium voltage or high voltage).